Linaro/lava/doc/v2/actions-test.rst

 A script is a list of commands to send:

-* ``command``: the command to type in the shell
 * ``name``: if present, log the result of this command under the given name
+* ``command``: the command to send to device
-* ``failures`` and ``successes``: if present, check the logs for the given patterns
+* ``failures`` and ``successes``: if present, check the device output for the given patterns

-``successes`` should be a list of dictionaries with only one key:
+``successes`` should be a list of dictionaries with just one key:

 * ``message``: the string (or regexp) to match

-.. note:: if LAVA matches one of the prompt and ``successes`` is defined, an error will be recorded.
-If ``successes`` is not defined, then matching a prompt will generate a passing result.
+.. note:: If ``successes`` is defined, but LAVA matches one of the prompts instead, an error will be recorded (following the logic that the lack of expected success output is an error).
+However, if ``successes`` is not defined, then matching a prompt will generate a passing result (this is useful for interactive commands which don't generate any output on success).

 ``failures`` should be a list of dictionaries with:

 * ``message``: the string (or regexp) to match
-* ``exception``: If the message indicates a fatal problem, an exception can be raised:
+* ``exception`` (optional): If the message indicates a fatal problem, an exception can be raised:

   * :ref:`InfrastructureError <infrastructure_error_exception>`
   * :ref:`JobError <job_error_exception>`
   * :ref:`TestError <test_error_exception>`

-* ``error``: if defined, the exception message
+* ``error``: if defined, the exception message which will appear in the job log

-.. warning:: by default, an error is *not* fatal.
+.. warning:: By default, an error is *not* fatal.

-.. note:: without a ``name`` the result of a command will not be recorded in the test job results.
+.. note:: Without a ``name`` the result of a command will not be recorded in the test job results.

-.. note:: whenever needed, the command can use variables that will be substituted with live data like ``{SERVER_IP}``.
+.. note:: Whenever needed, the command can use variables that will be substituted with live data like ``{SERVER_IP}``.